Charles & Diana: A Royal Love Story

 Charles & Diana: A Royal Love Story is a 1982 American made-for-television biographical drama film that depicts the wedding of Prince Charles and Lady Diana Spencer.
 The film was directed by James Goldstone and starred David Robb, Caroline Bliss, Christopher Lee, Rod Taylor, Margaret Tyzack and Mona Washbourne.
 It originally aired September 17, 1982, on ABC.

-Synopsis
+Plot

 The film is about the courtship of Prince Charles and Lady Diana Spencer.
 Charles is shown to be under intense pressure by his family and the press to find a suitable bride.
-Before his death in a bomb explosion, Charles' great-uncle, Lord Mountbatten, tells him that he should find a wife.
+Before his death in a bomb explosion, Charles' granduncle, Lord Mountbatten, tells him that he should find a wife.
 Lady Diana Spencer, who is already in love with Charles, starts to share a flat with her friends in London and begins working at a kindergarten.
 Due to her friendship with Charles' brother, Prince Andrew, Diana enjoys a close relationship with the Royal Family.
 She soon catches Charles' eye and the two become romantically involved.
 Despite constant intrusion by the press, Diana appears to be unbothered and the courtship progresses.
 Charles eventually proposes, and Diana accepts his proposal.
 The two get married in a royal wedding ceremony.